-Jumbo Glacier Resort is a unique sightseeing destination and is the only year round ski resort in North America.
+Jumbo Glacier Resort will be a unique sightseeing destination and the first year round ski resort in North America.
 It will be located at the foot of Jumbo Mountain and Jumbo Glacier — 53 km west of Invermere, British Columbia, on a former sawmill site.
 The resort will provide lift-serviced access to four nearby glaciers at an elevation of up to 3,419 metres (11,217 feet).

 The resort is planned in three phases and will ultimately include 5,500 bed-units (plus 750 beds for staff accommodations) in a 110 hectare resort base area.
 At build-out, the resort will see up to 2,000 to 3,000 visitors per day in high season.

 In winter, the ski area will offer a 1,715 metre (5,627 feet) 100% natural snow vertical.
 In summer, up to 700 metres (2,300 feet) of natural snow vertical will be available on the glaciers.